-When typing in the model from the previous section (there printed in its correct form), we have deliberately introduced some common mistakes that we shall now correct-see the example file foliolperr.mos for the erroneous model.
+The model from the previous section is printed in its correct form.
+We have provided an example file foliolperr.mos containing some common mistakes that we shall now correct.

 The first message:

 Mosel: E-100 at (26,32) of 'foliolperr.mos': Syntax error.